-The University ran a 4-week trial to Overton, during March/April 2024, open to all Durham students and staff.
-We will be re-opening a shorter trial period between 3rd and 17th June 2024.
+Following an initial trial in April, the University is running a further 2-week trial to Overton, open to all Durham students and staff, between 3rd and 17th June 2024.

 To access Overton, please follow the link below and then register a personal account using your Durham email address.